den-wdi-1/tunr-heroku/readme.md

 #Tunr-Heroku

-This repo shows a pair of ways to deploy
+This repo shows a pair of ways to deploy tunr to Heroku.
+It focuses on a couple potential issues that can arise when using ERB forms or MongoDB.

 ## Master Branch
 On the master branch, implements method_override to enable.

 Web browsers only implement the 'GET' and 'POST' method.
 To use the standard HTTP verbs we need to make a few changes.
-The first is in our Siantra controller we need to include
+The first is in our Sinatra controller we need to include

 ```ruby
   set :method_override, true